gongahkia/tanabata/NAPKIN.md

 ## FUA

-* debug why https://www.theclementimall.com/stores doesn't seem to be loading and debug the clementi_mall_shakespeare.py

 * focus on this for now
     * try scraping with playwright, converting existing scraping code to playwright
     * go back to debug capitaland_shakespeare.py to click the 'Load More' event when first obtaining each store's URL, consider using the A-Z boxes at the top of the page to obtain every possible URL instead